AusDTO/gov-au-alpha/_includes/content/starting-a-business/permits-and-licenses/2015-01-01-appoint-a-fss.md

 (button- Apply now) (https://www.hosptrain.nsw.edu.au/cart/checkout)
 </div>

-There are other RTOs that you can choose to take a course from.
+There are other RTOs in New South Wales you can choose to take a course from.
 [See a full list of Registered Training Organisations in your area](#)

 ### Apply for a FSS Certificate